 When I think about happiness there are so many things that come to mind.
 I treasure my upbringing values, I focus on my well-being and the feeling of purpose, and I like to view my happiness as a combination of a life well-lived, inner peace, meaning, and growth.

 For me, happiness is whatever I want it to be, and it can be like that for you, too.
 Stop chasing the shallow values of billboards and glossy magazines, and enjoy your simple life to the fullest.
-Don’t deliberately make from your happiness an elusive, unreachable goal, or look for happiness in the wrong places.
+Don’t deliberately make your happiness an elusive, unreachable goal, or look for happiness in the wrong places.
 What we believe would make us very happy actually, according to scientific research, makes only a small and temporary difference, while we overlook the true source of happiness.

 Plenty of people miss their share of happiness, not because they never found it, but because they didn’t stop to enjoy it.